team-dijkstra/Act-Out-gamelib/README.md

-Note: this project has gone through 2 renames, the first name was to more correctly give the intent of the project, the second was to correct a minor spelling error corrected a minor spelling error in the name.
+Note: this project has gone through 2 renames, the first name was to more correctly give the intent of the project, the second was to correct a minor spelling error in the name.
 The links to the Travis build history for the builds done under the old names are at the following locations:

 https://travis-ci.org/team-djikstra/Nu-KleaAr-game
 and